CDL-Quantum/CohortProject_2022/Week1_Rydberg/INSTRUCTIONS.md

 What is the largest 1D array that you can simulate for the full Rydberg Hamiltonian, with exact time evolution as above?
 What implications does this have for quantum advantage, particularly in light of the experiments mentioned above?

 Next, in order to significantly reduce the size of the state space required to solve Rydberg problems, one can eliminate states that violate the blockade constraint.
 Implement the [blockade approximation](https://queracomputing.github.io/Bloqade.jl/dev/tutorials/2.adiabatic/main/#Emulation-in-the-Blockade-Subspace) and justify it; i.e. when do you expect it to be valid?
+You can find more detailed explaination about this approximation in [Rydberg Blockade](https://queracomputing.github.io/Bloqade.jl/dev/tutorials/1.blockade/main/) section.

 Repeat your study of 1D arrays, and find the largest system for which you can adiabatically prepare the $Z_2$ state.
 What is the largest 2D array for which you can adiabatically prepare the checkerboard phase?
 Has quantum advantage for 2D arrays already [been achieved](https://www.nature.com/articles/s41586-021-03582-4)?